 Candidates with GMC registration or those on an official OST programme

 If you don’t currently have an online account you must follow the instructions to create an account.
 All applications to sit exams are assessed by the Exams department.
 Once your eligibility has been assessed you will be emailed to confirm if your place has been reserved to sit the exam.

 How do I book the exam?

 If you have yet to sit the Part 1 FRCOphth exam or the Refraction Certificate you are required to submit attested proof of your medical degree certificates.
 If you are registered with the GMC or Irish Medical Council you must provide your number on your application form.
-To be set up with a log in to book your exam online you must first request an application form from the team at [email protected].

 If you are re-taking the exam or have already sat the Part 1 FRCOphth Exam you will have an online login which you can use to book the Refraction Certificate exam via our Book an Exam page.
 Our exams open at certain times throughout the year.
 If you are unable to find the Refraction Certificate Exam in the list of tests to book this means it has not opened for booking yet.
 A full calendar of all exams and their open and close dates is available here.

 Read the 2022 Refraction Certificate Information Pack for further information on eligibility and applying for the exam.